niaxidos/MyTurn/backend/README.md

 - Filtered only the samples that are labeled in `genre` field.
 - Balanced the dataset so that number of female samples are equal to male.
 - Used [Mel Spectrogram](https://librosa.github.io/librosa/generated/librosa.feature.melspectrogram.html) feature extraction technique to get a vector of a fixed length from each voice sample, the [data](data/) folder contain only the features and not the actual mp3 samples (the dataset is too large, about 13GB).

+To run the Docker:
+1. Make sure you have Docker Desktop downloaded and running.
+2. To create image run: `docker build -t myturn .`
+3. To create container run: `docker run -p 8000:8000 myturn`
+    - Make sure that your port is not already in use.
+If it is kill the port and rerun the docker command.